 Before you buy a rental property, you need to do some research.
 It’s important to really understand the area the rental is in.
 You need to know what would work in your favor and what could scare potential tenants away.

 In general, you want a property with access to good schools, in an area with a low crime rate, that isn’t too secluded or surrounded by vacant houses.
 You also want to find out what the average rent is in the area.
-You need to know you’ll make enough from the property to justify the buy.
+For example, pricing is a huge part of the research, like knowing Lot rent costs for manufactured homes.

 2. Make A Tax Plan